 The Basics of Canine Nutrition Course is suited to those who have an interest in knowing more about canine nutrient requirements and digestion, reading dogfood labels, identifying food sources of various nutrients, deciding between raw, cooked or commercial diets,and generally making sound nutritional choices for their dogs .
 It will be of great value to those in the retail field, to veterinary assistants, breeders, behaviourists and trainers, TellingtonTouch practitioners, those involved in various sports and competitive work, and of course, anyone who simply loves and lives with dogs.
 It lays the groundwork for the Advanced Nutrition/ Dietary Formulation programme and is an extremely important companion course to the Applied Herbalism course.

 Upon completion, you receive a Certificate of Completion.
-The course is open-ended, meaning you can take as long as you need to complete it.
+The course is open-ended, meaning you can start anytime, and take as long as you need to complete it.
 I highly recommend sticking to a regular schedule of study if possible!